pjtunstall/push-swap/README.md

 The `ps` package is for functions and structs these programs share.

 `cmd` also contains a folder called `explorer`, which is a playground for exploring new ideas.
 Here we looked at the advantages of BFS.
-The JSON files contain lists of the shortest push-free solutions for stack sizes 5, 6, and 7. `explorer` is also the messy attic where we stow the remains of old experiments, such as the test we made to compare the relative performance of Ali and Fred's algorithms.
+The JSON files contain lists of the shortest push-free solutions for stack sizes 5, 6, and 7. `explorer` is also the messy attic where we stow the remains of old experiments, including our implementations of the various algorithms, and some tests to compare their performance.

 Like most push-swappers, we dealt with initial stacks of less than six numbers as special cases.
 This was partly because they lend themselves to optimizations that would be prohibitively complex or time-consuming for longer lists, and partly so we could treat these smaller problems as warm up exercises.
 The six permutations of three elements are easily checked by hand.
 With a ranking function to simplify the task, it didn't take much longer to find optimal solutions for the 24 permutations of four elements and hardcode them.

-At 120 permutation, the five-number challenge seemed like a good place to start automating, particularly as JD uses it as an example to develop intuition for how one might proceed to the general case.
+At 120 permutation, the five-number challenge seemed like a good place to start automating, particularly as Jamie Dawson uses it as an example to develop intuition for how one might proceed to the general case.
 Indeed, we followed his method.

-For 6 through 92, we followed Ali Yigit Ogun's "Turk" method, which resembles Jamie Dawson's for 5 numbers, except for Ali's more general cost check.
-The first two numbers on the stack are pushed indiscriminately from A to B. Also, Ali sorts the rest of the numbers from A to B so that they land in descending order.
-This makes it simpler to push them back into ascending order on A. Before deciding which number to push from A, he checks each one to find the cheapest.
+For 6 through 92, we used Ali Yigit Ogun's "Turk" algorithm, which resembles Jamie Dawson's for 5 numbers, except for Ali's more general cost check.
+The first two numbers on the stack are pushed indiscriminately from A to B. However, Ali sorts the rest of the numbers from A to B so that they land in descending order.
+This means it takes fewer instructions to push them back into ascending order on A. Before deciding which number to push from A, he checks each one to find the cheapest.

 The cheapest number to move is the one that miminizes